 The philosophy behind the Noble Sandwich Co. is grounded in culinary experiences that range from trattoria fare to fine dining, as well as a love for scratch cooking.
 And yet, it’s a philosophy that can be summed up simply: Make it, and make it better than the guy down the street.

-The breakfast and lunch sandwiches at the core of Noble Pig’s menu employ high-quality ingredients – including select local and sustainable items – and a practical, crafted approach to making good, satisfying food.
+The breakfast and lunch sandwiches at the core of Noble Sandwich Co.'s menu employ high-quality ingredients – including select local and sustainable items – and a practical, crafted approach to making good, satisfying food.

-For lunch, familiar favorites like the BLT and the Club Sandwich are on the menu, next to Noble Pig creations like the Thai Chicken, the Duck Pastrami (with the restaurant’s signature, made in-house rye pickles), the Creole Catfish, and the restaurant’s namesake sandwich (which gathers spicy ham, pulled pork, provolone, and bacon).
+For lunch, Noble Sandwich Co. has created unique sandwiches like the Thai Chicken, the Smoked Duck Pastrami (with the restaurant’s signature, made in-house rye pickles), the Creole Catfish, and the infamous Noble Pig Sandwich (which gathers spicy ham, pulled pork, provolone, and bacon).

-Noble Pig’s approach to breakfast includes sandwiches and stuffed biscuits that bring familiar ingredients together – include house-smoked bacon, house-made chorizo, and eggs from local farms – in winning combinations, and also includes traditional favorites like oatmeal and waffles as start-of-the-day options.
+Noble Sandwich Co.’s approach to breakfast include sandwiches and stuffed biscuits that bring familiar ingredients together – including house-smoked bacon, house-made chorizo, and eggs from local farms – in winning combinations, that also include traditional favorites like oatmeal and waffles as start-of-the-day options.

 Brandon’s culinary career began with training at Del Mar College in Corpus Christi, followed by further training at the New England Culinary Institute (where he graduated in 2002).
 After graduation, Martinez’s culinary career included stops at the Inn of the Anasazi, a Santa Fe resort hotel, and Acquerello, a Michelin-recognized Italian restaurant in San Francisco.more